 - is a progressive tax, meaning that individuals with higher wages will be taxed more than individuals with lower wages.
-The basic personal allowance is currently 9 744 EUR which will be deducted from the total amount of taxes.
+The basic personal allowance is currently 9 984 EUR, an amount that is exempt from income tax.

 - Solidarity Surcharge